fmorenopino/HeterogeneousHMM/README.md

 - Multinomial HMMs (Discrete HMM): Hidden Markov Model with multinomial (discrete) emission probabilities.
 - Gaussian HMMs: Hidden Markov Model with Gaussian emission probabilities.
 - Heterogeneous HMM (HMM with labels): Hidden Markov Model with mixed discrete and gaussian emission probabilities.
-- Semi-supervised HMM: in the Heterogeneous HMM, it is possible to fix the emission probabilities of the discrete features to guide the learning process of the model. *[An example can be found in the "hmm_tutorials.ipynb" notebook]*.
+- Semi-supervised HMM: in the Heterogeneous HMM, it is possible to fix the emission probabilities of the discrete features to guide the learning process of the model.

+> ***In the notebook "hmm_tutorials.ipynb", an example of use of each of the previous models can be found***.

 Now, a more detailed explanation of each of them is provided: